AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to a version of a minimalist Trello created with React and FireBase in a group](https://github.com/what-zen/what-zen-app)

-The other side of **progamming fluently, is the ability to translate human language such as specification or user stories into code and to write code** using the best practices such as Test Driven Development, Don’t Repeat Yourself, and Single Responsibility.
-In other words, keep in mind the person that may use your user interface as a user and your code as a software developer.
+The other side of **progamming fluently, is the ability to translate human language such as specification or user stories into code** and to write code using the best practices such as Test Driven Development, Don’t Repeat Yourself, and Single Responsibility.
+In other words, **keep in mind the person that may use your user interface as a user and your code as a software developer**.

 I found that my various expriences in term of jobs as well as facilitation of design thinking workshops helped me to keep those 2 types of person in mind.

-As an example, during Makers, facing over 30 challenges with different sizes, shapes and requirements in different languages, I learned how to approach programming challenges, this why I could say that I can programme fluently.
+As an example, during Makers, facing over 30 challenges with different sizes, shapes and requirements in various languages, and diverse teams, I learned how to approach programming challenges, this why I could say that I can programme fluently.

 ---